BNdungu/HC-05/README.md

 # HC-05 AT Commands

-This repository provides a simple example of how I used AT commands to communicate with the HC-05 Bluetooth module using a Microcontroller board.
+This repository provides a simple example of how I used AT commands to communicate with the HC-05 Bluetooth module using my ESP32 board (but generally works with any board that does support UART).

-### please note that the default baud rate for communication with the HC-05 module is set to 38400.

 ## Getting Started